Hillcrest, Tasmania

-Hillcrest is a residential locality in the local government area (LGA) of Burnie in the North-west and west LGA region of Tasmania.
-The locality is about 2 km south-west of the town of Burnie.
-The 2016 census recorded a population of 1042 for the state suburb of Hillcrest.
+Hillcrest is a residential locality in Tasmania, Australia about 2 km south-west of Burnie.
+As at the 2021 census it a population of 1,088.

-It is a suburb of Burnie in north-west Tasmania.

 The Sampson Street Reserve is 2.3ha of public open space.

 There is a shopping complex which includes a cafe and takeaway.

 Hillcrest includes part of the Terrylands estate, which was developed from around 1949 by the Agricultural Bank.
 The rest is located in Montello.
 Terrylands is sometimes used informally as a suburb, but is not officially gazetted.

 History

 Hillcrest was gazetted as a locality in 1966.

 Geography

 Shorewell Creek forms most of the western boundary.

 Road infrastructure

 Route A2 (Bass Highway) passes to the north-east.
 From there, various streets provide access to the locality.

 Sport

 The Burnie Aquatic Centre, with indoor and outdoor swimming pools, is located in Hillcrest.
 The Burnie Judo Club trains at the facilities owned by the Burnie PCYC.